modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 > randomly generated token.
 Since the attacker script doesn't know this token, it won't
 > be able to submit its correct value, thus the CSRF attack becomes prevented.

-Q> **What happens if CSRF element validation fails?**
+> **What happens if CSRF element validation fails?**
-Q>
+>
-Q> If during the form validation the CSRF check fails, the form is considered Q> invalid and the user will see it again to fix input errors, but he won't see Q> the error message for the CSRF element (we don't want hackers to know for sure Q> what's wrong with the form).
+> If during the form validation the CSRF check fails, the form is considered
+> invalid and the user will see it again to fix input errors, but he won't see
+> the error message for the CSRF element (we don't want hackers to know for sure
+> what's wrong with the form).

 ## Using Validation Groups